ray-project/enhancements/reps/2022-03-10-plasma_alternative.md

 ### Lifecycle Management

 The goal of  lifecycle management in local plasma store is to drop some not-in-use objects (evict or spill) when we we ran out of memory.
 Both plasma and vineyard have thier own lifecycle management, and their behavior may be different.
 We think that raylet logic should not rely on the underlying lifecycle management strategies  (e.g. different eviction policy).
-Thus we should give a **protocol** here that both vineyard and plasma agree.
-For example, the protocol will define when a object add/remove its reference, when object can be evicted/spilled.
-In other word The protocol defines the impact on lifecycle management when calling the  `ClientImplInterface` API described above.
+We propose to define a **protocol** here that both vineyard and plasma should agree.
+For example, the protocol will define when a object adds/remove its reference, when object can be evicted/spilled.
+In other word The protocol defines the impact on lifecycle management in server-side when calling the above  `ClientImplInterface` API in client-side.
 Since most of concerns about the integration may happens in this part, we may need further discussions about these protocols.

 #### Ref_count

 The Ray keeps two type of "reference count", one is `ref_count` in plasma to track the local plasma object, and the other is the `reference_count` in core_worker to track the primary copy.
 In this proposal, we will not change the logic of `reference_count`, and the vineyard server will have its own `ref_count`.

-**Protocol #1**: A object will increase its `ref_count` when the `Get(...)` or `CreateAndSpillIfNeeded(...)`  is invoked.
+**Protocol #1**: A object will increase its `ref_count` iff the `Get(...)` or `CreateAndSpillIfNeeded(...)`  is invoked. ([Create](https://github.com/ray-project/ray/blob/master/src/ray/object_manager/plasma/store.cc#L193), [Get](https://github.com/ray-project/ray/blob/master/src/ray/object_manager/plasma/store.cc#L106))

-**Protocol #2:** A object will decrease its `refer_count` when the `release(...)` is invoked.
+**Protocol #2:** A object will decrease its `refer_count` iff the `release(...)` or `Disconnect(...)`is invoked. ([Release](https://github.com/ray-project/ray/blob/master/src/ray/object_manager/plasma/store.cc#L268), [DIsconnect](https://github.com/ray-project/ray/blob/master/src/ray/object_manager/plasma/store.cc#L337))

 #### Object eviction

 As mentioned above, the eviction policy may be different in different store variants.
 Currently, the policies of Plasma and Vineyard are both based on LRU.

+**Protocol #3:** Eviction only happens in an eviction request and create request. ([evict]( https://github.com/ray-project/ray/blob/master/src/ray/object_manager/plasma/store.cc#L441), [create](https://github.com/ray-project/ray/blob/master/src/ray/object_manager/plasma/object_lifecycle_manager.cc#L189))

-**Protocol #3:** Servers can only evict the objects that are not needed by clients, (a.k.a.reference count = 0). specially, pinned object should never be evcited.
+**Protocol #4:** Servers can only evict the objects that are not needed by clients, (a.k.a.reference count = 0). specially, pinned object should never be evcited. ([AddtoCache](https://github.com/ray-project/ray/blob/master/src/ray/object_manager/plasma/object_lifecycle_manager.cc#L159))

 #### Object spilling

 When creating a new object with insufficient memory even with evicting possible objects, the local object manager will try to spill objects to external storage.
 The code path of spilling is out of Plasma (via callback) thus we can reuse it in third-party object-store.

-**Protocol #4:** The spilling only happens in a object creation.
+**Protocol #5:** The spilling only happens in a object creation.(we trigger spilling when memory usage > threshold([triggle](https://github.com/ray-project/ray/blob/master/src/ray/object_manager/plasma/store.cc#L140))) ([spill](https://github.com/ray-project/ray/blob/master/src/ray/object_manager/plasma/create_request_queue.cc#L93))

-**Protocol #5:** The spilling only happens when eviction can not meet the requirement.
+**Protocol #6:** The spilling only happens when eviction can not meet the requirement. ([create object will first trigger eviction](https://github.com/ray-project/ray/blob/master/src/ray/object_manager/plasma/object_lifecycle_manager.cc#L189))

-**Protocol #6:** The spilling only happens in pinned objects.
+**Protocol #7:** The spilling only happens in primary objects.(the spill_objects_callback will handle the spillng).

 #### Object Delete

-**Protocol #7:** `Delete()`a object only when (1) it exist, (2) has been sealed, (3) not used by any clients. or it will do nothing.
+**Protocol #8:** `Delete()`a object only when (1) it exists, (2) has been sealed, (3) not used by any clients. or it will do nothing.

 We believe that if a third-party object store client can follow the above protocol when implementation the `ClientImplInterface`.
 Then the ray logic can be seamlessly built on top of the third-party object store.